We are convinced you can do all your holiday shopping in Park Slope. Here are some of our favorites:

 Drunken Fruit!
 (Free delivery) – If you are looking for something alcoholic, organic, Brooklyn made for a foodie gift, take a look at Drunken Fruit™ fruit preserves – the alcohol infused kind.
 Free Delivery in Flatbush, Ditmas Park, and Park Slope, no minimums required.
 Drunken Fruit™ Gift Packs available.
 (Sponsored)

 fig is a new boutique store that is completely dedicated to men’s clothing and accessories, in the same spirit that KIWI (next door at 119 7th Avenue) has been taking care of women for the last 13 years or so.

 Sterling Place (148 & 352 7th Avenue) – with a location in both ends of Park Slope, you are never far from a store that will take care of just about everyone on your list, without leaving 7th Avenue.

 Annie’s Blue Ribbon General Store (232 5th Avenue) – every neighborhood has its one-stop-shop.
 This may be it for Park Slope.

 Brooklyn Artery (1021 Cortelyou Road) This is Ditmas Park’s one-stop-shop for holidays.
 No matter what your budget, you will find something for everyone – him, her, host, hostess, niece, babysitter … This year they have gone a step further and created gift boxes – from I Love Brooklyn, to selections for the Tea/Coffee or Chocolate lover in your life.
 (Sponsored)

-> Bashi Channel – the new food spot on Cortelyou Road by owners of Ox Cart Tavern have holiday gift certificates available!
+Bashi Channel – the new food spot on Cortelyou Road in Ditmas Park has holiday gift certificates available!
 Stop by or call 347-221-1970.
 (Sponsored)